Monday, November 1, 2021

 This November, we’re raising awareness of the warning signs and risks for pancreatic cancer, often called the “world’s toughest cancer.”
 Pancreatic cancer is the 3rd leading cause of cancer-related death in the U.S., killing more people than breast cancer.
 It’s the only major cancer with a five-year survival rate of just 9 percent.
+Pancreatic cancer is very difficult to diagnose but monitoring for potential symptoms can help us detect the cancer at an earlier and potentially curable stage.

 What is pancreatic cancer?